j-keck/lsleases/MANUAL.md

 # DESCRIPTION

+**lsleases** watches your dhcp network traffic and gives you easy access to assigned adresses and active devices.
-**lsleases** captures broadcast 'DHCP Request' datagrams and displays the ip, mac and host name from computers in the local network with dynamic ip address.
+It captures broadcast 'DHCP Request' datagrams and displays the ip, mac and host name from computers in the local network with dynamic ip address.